Abaco Barb

 Intro

 For as long as anyone can remember there has been a herd of horses on the island of Abaco in the Bahamas.
-In 1998 their distinct features created some interest into the unknown origin of their roots.
+However it wasn’t until relatively recently (1998) that the Abaco Barb’s distinct features created an interest in the unknown origin of their roots.

 Origins

-Their ancestors are thought to have come from the ships of Spanish explorers in the late fifteenth or early sixteenth centuries.
-Due to their extreme geographical isolation their bloodlines have remained relatively pure.
+The ancestors of these animals are thought to have come from the ships of Spanish explorers in the late 15th or early 16th centuries and have inhabited the island ever since.
+Due to their extreme geographical isolation, herd bloodlines have remained relatively pure.
+This simple fact makes them an important link to the past and to the history of horses in the Americas.

-In 2002, the herd was accepted by the Horse of Americas Registry as the Abaco Barbs, horses of Spanish Barb ancestry proven through DNA testing.
+In 2002, the herd was accepted by the Horse of America’s Registry as Abaco Barbs, horses of Spanish Barb ancestry proven through DNA testing.
+The resulting purity of their blood created a renewed interest in preservation of the Barbs on Abaco Island and attempts are being made to grow their numbers.

 Features